ulya-sabeel/GridSearchCV-Hyperparameter-Optimization-for-DNN/README.md

 # Grid Search Hyperparameter Optimization (HPO)

-Grid Search is an exhaustive search of hyperparameters which means it searches for all the possible hyperparameter combinations given by the user.Each different set of hyperparameter combinations is treated as a separate ML/DL model.
+Grid Search is an exhaustive search of hyperparameters which means it searches for all the possible hyperparameter combinations given by the user.
+Each different set of hyperparameter combinations is treated as a separate ML/DL model.
 The outcome is the best-performing model.

 **Prerequisites:**